-When beginning an audit, the Director will notify the pertinent department’s management of the objectives of the audit through an engagement letter or phone call.
+When beginning an audit, the Chief Internal Auditor will notify the pertinent department’s management of the objectives of the audit through an engagement letter or phone call.

-The Director and the Auditor-in-charge will meet with management to discuss the nature and scope of the audit, and any concerns management may have.
+The Chief Internal Auditor and/or the Auditor-in-charge will meet with management to discuss the nature and scope of the audit, and any concerns management may have.

 The Auditor will review the internal controls and determine the areas that need further review and testing.